 Objective 2: Locate senior housing near health and other support services.

-Continue to encourage senior housing in town centers by reducing the full requirements of the adequate public facilities requirements for schools, school excise taxes, and/or the use of TDRs to increase allowable density.
+Continue to prioritize senior housing and assisted living facilities in town centers by reducing the full requirements of the adequate public facilities requirements for schools, school excise taxes, and/or the use of TDRs to increase allowable density.
 [P&Z, F&B, BOCC]

 Develop incentives for assisted living facilities and nursing homes to be constructed in town centers.
 [CR, F&B, BOCC]